goodbuddyo/cra-react-redux02/README.md

 The "p" in "run-p" stands for "run-parallel".
 This means only one repo is required for both web server and json-server files.
 The api scripts are located in the src/api folder

 ### Initial attempt at CRA
 This repo started with a blank create-react-app instance (React v 18.2.0) and react-router-dom (v6.13.0).
 I decided to explore using Redux with this project.
 Unfortunately, the webpack config used by CRA conflicted with several packages in the Redux tutorial I was following.
 I attempted several fixes including the react-app-rewired package, but was unsuccessful.
-I losing a day or so trying to find a fix I eventually opted out of the CRA config and used an older custom webpack config that worked with React 17 and react-redux v7.2.4.
+I lost a day or so trying to find a fix I eventually opted out of the CRA config and used an older custom webpack config that worked with React 17 and react-redux v7.2.4.
 Some of the other packages reverted due to conflicts included React-Bootstrap v1 and React Router v5.

 ### Port designations